spessasus/GeneralUser-GS/documentation/README.md

 1. Go into “Global Options...”.
 2. Select the “MIDI” tab.
 3. Set “GM device:” to “FluidSynth”.
-4. Click the “SoundFont:” button and browse to select `GeneralUser GS v2.0.0.sf2` and click “Choose”.
+4. Click the “SoundFont:” button and browse to select `GeneralUser-GS.sf2` and click “Choose”.
 5. Click “FluidSynth Settings” and set the following settings:
    * Reverb
      - Active: **Yes**